cnadolny/sample-controller/README.md

 # logs

 This CRD will attempt to demonstrate the issue of listing deployed CRDs with schema changes in multiple versions.

 Create the V1 CRD:
 ```
-kubectl get po
-kubectl logs <pod name>

 kubectl create -f artifacts/crd/example-v1.yaml
 ```